NetBr3ak/betulator/README.md

   - Automatically calculates your next bet size based on the Martingale progression.
   - Keeps an organized record of wins, losses, and bankroll changes.
 - **Visualize your performance**:
-  - Generates intuitive charts to display the rise and fall of your bankroll.
+  - Displays detailed statistics and summaries.
 - **Analyze your strategy**:
-  - Provides detailed statistics, such as ROI, win/loss ratios, and total wagers.
+  - Provides ROI, win/loss ratios, and detailed history.

-If the Martingale strategy is your sword, this tool is your scabbard, sharpening and organizing your approach.

 ---